 - How To Put Together You Italy Itinerary

-Tips on How to See Florence In One Day
+How to See Florence In One Day – Things To Do In Florence In One Day

-A morning in Florence starts with panoramic views at Michelangelo Piazza
+8am – A morning in Florence starts with panoramic views at Piazzale Michelangelo

 Santa Croce is such a beautiful sight in itself not only for the detailed facade but this is also the burial site for Michelangelo, Rossini, Machiavelli, and the Pisan-born Galileo Galilei and many other greats.
 The church is open to tourists when there are no prayer services taking place during the day.
 Next to the church is Piazza Santa Croce, another one of one of Florence’s famous.
-You have cafes, Italian leather shops and museums nearby.
+If you havent had breakfast now is your chance as there are cafes, Italian leather shops and museums nearby.

 Shop The Look

-A day of explorations in Florence is one that should include a visit to Piazza del Duomo, Campanile, Uffizi and few more spots.
-So from above, once you have explored Piazza Santa Croce, head along the river walk and walk towards Ponte Vecchio but before you get there, stop by Uffizi Gallery and check out the some of the most important works of Italian Renaissance painting.
+Any Florence in a day tour need include a visit to Piazza del Duomo, Campanile, Uffizi Gallery and few more spots.
+Whether you are doing 1 day in Florence, Italy these places are simply a must!
+So from above, once you have explored Piazza Santa Croce, head along the river walk and walk towards Ponte Vecchio but before you get there, stop by Uffizi Gallery and check out the some of the most important works of an Italian Renaissance painting.
 Allow at least an hour to 2 hours here then head to Ponte Vecchio.
-After a short stay here you can either catch a cab or tuk-tuk to Piazza del Duomo.

 Where to stay in Florence